 But with mobile web, getting your customers to check out is like asking them to walk on hot coals through a maze.
 Mobile web lacks the mobility and convenience that apps offer.
 This leads to products being added to carts and wishlists but not being purchased.

-The biggest factor to consider is the poor checkout experience.
-There are so many form fields to fill, (filling credit card information over and over again is such a pain!), so many login attempts and password changes to make that customers abandon purchases and most likely get annoyed at your brand’s online shopping experience.
+The most significant factor to consider is the poor checkout experience.
+There are so many form fields to fill (filling in credit card information repeatedly is a pain!), so many login attempts and password changes to make customers abandon purchases and most likely get annoyed at your brand’s online shopping experience.

 You don’t need to depend on third parties for your buyer data

-Without an app partner, you have to be heavily reliant on third parties for how you maintain and update your site, how you collect and process customer information, and how you reach out to customers.
+Without an app partner, you have to rely heavily on third parties for how you maintain and update your site, collect and process customer information, and reach out to customers.
 The reigns are no longer in your hands.
 But you still have to drive sales and scale a successful business.

 Good mobile app builders help you leverage this data by recognizing patterns and trends and providing you with niche user behavior insights so that you make data-backed decisions that result in more conversions, increases in sales, and higher AOVs (Average Order Values)

 A common myth we usually bust is that SMS is the most effective channel for customer communication.
-Sure, SMS is highly effective, and a vital part of your omnichannel communication and marketing strategy, but it is expensive.
+Sure, SMS is highly effective and vital to your omnichannel communication and marketing strategy, but it is expensive.

 Unlike mobile app push notifications, SMS campaigns are NEVER free.
 Sending one SMS in the US is roughly $0.0070.
 Say you have to send SMSs to 100,000 people.
 An SMS campaign with just one message to all 100,000 people can cost you $700.
-To top it all off, you risk turning your customer off from your brand; if your customer does not have an unlimited SMS plan, they can be penalized for it.
-The fact that different countries charge SMS differently adds another layer of cost complexity.
-Depending on where your customers are located, you may have to pay hidden carrier fees.
+To top it all off, you risk turning your customer off your brand; if your customer does not have an unlimited SMS plan, they can be penalized for it.
+Different countries charge SMS differently, adding another layer of cost complexity.
+You may have to pay hidden carrier fees depending on where your customers are located.

-Push notifications, on the other hand, are ALWAYS free, no matter how many you send.
+Push notifications are ALWAYS accessible, no matter how many you send.
 They also have incredibly high visibility and high deliverability rates.